fbpx

 You could prepare a bubble bath for her, give her a shoulder or foot rub, or surprise her with a magazine.

-Book housecleaning services for her a month before the baby is due, while she’s out visiting, shopping, or at her baby shower, schedule a top to bottom professional housecleaning.
-Coming home to an immaculate home could make the world of difference to her.
+Book housecleaning services for her a month before the baby is due.
+While she’s out visiting, shopping, or at her baby shower, schedule a top-to-bottom professional housecleaning.
+Coming home to an immaculate home could make a world of difference to her.

-Another great tip is to book some additional housecleaning services for a couple months following the birth of the baby.
+Another great tip is to book additional housecleaning services for a couple of months after the baby’s birth.

 Treat her to some great maternity clothes.

-A great maternity wardrobe can help your wife embrace and accept her changing body.
-Take her to the mall and let her take all the time she wants trying on jeans and shirts.
-Let her know you think she’s beautiful (inside and out) Trust me, she’s feeling frumpy and far from sexy.
+An excellent maternity wardrobe can help your wife embrace and accept her changing body.
+Take her to the mall and let her take all the time she wants to try on jeans and shirts.
+Tell her you think she’s beautiful (inside and out).
+Trust me, she’s feeling frumpy and far from sexy.
 Remind her of all the things you love and adore about her.

-This is a wonderful time that is to be cherished and remembered forever.
+This is a beautiful time to be cherished and remembered forever.
+A few simple things can help husbands make their pregnant wives more content during this period.
 If you have any comments or further suggestions, please feel free to share!

-An edited version of this post was included in the parenting book Expectant Parents: Preparing Together for the Journey of Parenthood by Suzanne Hadley Gosselin.
+An edited version of this article was included in Suzanne Hadley Gosselin’s parenting book Expectant Parents: Preparing Together for the Journey of Parenthood.

 SHARE WITH OTHERS